Login

 - in module I students will have the possibility to improve their final evaluation through performing group works (up to 3 additional points).
 In this regard, details will be given during the lectures;

-- in module II students will have the possibility to improve their final evaluation through the participation to the online forum (up to 3 additional points).
-In this regard, details will be given during the lectures.
+- in module II students (attending and non-attending) will have the opportunity to improve their final grade through a group project on the business process digitalization (up to 3 additional points).

 On this premise: